 All shareholders are given the opportunity to raise matters for discussion at the Annual General Meeting, of which more than the recommended minimum 20 working days' notice is given.

-Details of proxies lodged in respect of the Annual General Meeting will be published on this website immediately following the meeting.
+Details of proxies lodged in respect of the Annual General Meeting will be published on this website as soon as is practicable following the meeting.

 By order of the Board